jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 This is where a good résumé and a solid elevator pitch are useful.

 Be ready for the question, "Why do you want to intern here?"
-I **HATE** this question.
-The real answer for most is, "Because I want a paying job for the summer," but you can't really say that.
+I dislike this question because the honest answer is usually, "I want a paying job for the summer," but you can't really say that.

 Here is one possible answer, but it's a bit stilted too, "I'm learning the theoretical aspect of computer science.
 I want to see how it applies to software engineering in real world practice.
 The practice will provide context to understand the theory, and a better understanding of the theory will lay down the path toward better practice."